Reference notes.

 Model Release Strategies

-• Open weights — Downloadable but restrictive license (Llama)
+• Open weights — Downloadable with permissive licence (Llama, Mistral, DeepSeek)

-• Fully open — Weights and training code (Mistral)
+• Fully open — Weights, training code, and data (OLMo)

 Regulation